consortium-chat/myrmidon/readme.md

 5. Copy the `.env-template` file to `.env` and fill in the values.
 You can generate a new Discord token in the [Discord Developer Portal].

-6. Run `poetry run python .` to start the bot.
+6. Run `poetry run python bot` to start the bot.

+7. In a separate terminal, run `poetry run python events` to start the scheduled events loop.

 [Python 3.11]: https://www.python.org/downloads
 [Poetry]: https://python-poetry.org